cs4241-21a/a2-shortstack/README.md

 In order to use my application, please read the Tutorial Area (labeled "How To Use").
 This is also shown below.

+All testing was completed in Chrome and Firefox.

 How To Use:
 - Enter the necessary information in the Input Area.
 - When you've entered new information, click Add Entry.